 Theory and experiment go hand in hand

-Currently researchers at Ulm University not only further improve commercially available Lithium-Ion-Batteries, they are also developing innovative battery concepts based on new materials.
-They are supported in theory and experiment by the German Research Foundation (DFG) research team 'Elementary Reaction Steps in Electrocatalysis: Theory Meets Experiment", funded by the German Research Foundation (DFG).
-In 2010 scientists started exploring the elementary processes involved in electrocatalytical reactions such as hydrogen formation and oxygen reduction.
-After all, it will only be possible to specifically optimise energy storage devices once all of the details involved have been clarified.
-One of the aspects to be investigated by the DFG research team in the second funding period is how nanostructured electrodes function.
-Besides this, electrochemical research at Ulm University also comprises energy related materials, molecular photoelectrocatalysis and novel porous materials to be used in electrodes.
+Currently, researchers at Ulm University not only further improve commercially available lithium-ion batteries, they are also developing innovative battery concepts based on new materials.
+They are supported in theory and experiment by the German Research Foundation (DFG) research team 'Elementary Reaction Steps in Electrocatalysis: Theory Meets Experiment'.
+In 2010, scientists mainly explored the elementary steps involved in important electrocatalytical processes, such as hydrogen formation and oxygen reduction.
+One of the aspects to be investigated by the DFG research team during the second funding period is how nanostructured electrodes function.
+Electrochemical research at Ulm University also looks at energy-related materials, molecular photoelectrocatalysis and porous materials to be used in electrodes.
 By establishing a new Centre for Energy Research and Technology (ZET), the University intends to pool its extensive activities in the field of energy research, ranging from fundamental research all the way to technological application.
 'Battery research' on the other hand is the focus of a mutual research platform with the Karlsruhe Institute of Technology (KIT).
 The 'Centre for Electrochemical Energy Storage' (CELEST) will further strengthen the already close collaboration of the two locations and make it more visible as well.